FDSN/StationXML/README.md

 StationXML is a schema definition for representing the [Standard for the Exchange of Earthquake (SEED)](http://www.fdsn.org/seed_manual/SEEDManual_V2.4.pdf) metadata in XML.

-SEED and StationXML are maintained by FDSN Working Group II.
+SEED and StationXML are maintained by FDSN Working Group II (WG-II).

 ## Releases